kyma-project/serverless/docs/user/01-130-use-external-scalers.md

     >**NOTE:** This tutorial uses the `cpu` trigger because of its simple configuration.
 If you want to use another trigger, check the official [list of supported triggers](https://keda.sh/docs/scalers/).

-3. After a few seconds ScaledObject should be up to date and contain information about the actual replicas:
+3. After a few seconds, ScaledObject should be up to date and contain information about the actual replicas:

     ```bash
     kubectl get scaledobject scaled-function